 Tradestation

-- Access historical data from the inception of Emini’s, e.g. ES market data from 1997 onwards are available on request and will load very quickly.
+- Access historical data from the inception of Emini’s, e.g. ES market data from 1997 onwards, are available on request and will load very quickly.

-- For Futures accounts data is now free, you can load minute historical for stocks and futures for free. (added pricing table below)
+- For Futures accounts, data is now free.
+You can load minute historical for stocks and futures for free. (added pricing table below)

-- Some traders still think for quality data we should avoid broker data and use a real-time data provider like CQG and DTN, however, in our experience Tradestation data compares acceptably.
+- Some traders still think for quality data, we should avoid broker data and use a real-time data provider like CQG and DTN; however, in our experience, Tradestation data compares acceptably.

 - HISTORICAL DATA: (Source)